US and Japan reaffirm commitment to coordinate on currency policy amid forex volatility

 Here's what it means for you.

-The coordination between the US and Japan on currency policies is crucial for global economic stability.
+The collaboration between the US and Japan on currency policy could stabilize forex markets, impacting global investment strategies.

 What happened